 - 1/2 tsp ground turmeric

-- 1/4 tsp fresh grated ginger
+- 1/4 tsp freshly grated ginger

 - 1 cup strained tomatoes

-Preheat oven to 350F.
+- Preheat oven to 350F.

-Beat the egg in a large bowl.
-Add in 1/4 cup of the strained tomatoes.
-Set aside the rest.
-Add all other ingredients except the ground beef.
-Mix well.
+- Beat the egg in a large bowl.
+Add in 1/4 cup of the strained tomatoes and set the rest aside, it will be used to top the cupcakes later.

 Pin it for later!